GireeshBDevaraddi/Learn/GitHub-Actions.md

  -  `jobs.<job_id>.continue-on-error` applies to a single job.
 If `jobs.<job_id>.continue-on-error` is `true`, other jobs in the matrix will continue running even if the job with `jobs.<job_id>.continue-on-error: true` fails.
  -  You can use `jobs.<job_id>.strategy.fail-fast` and `jobs.<job_id>.continue-on-error` together.
  -  By default, GitHub will maximize the number of jobs run in parallel depending on runner availability.
 To set the maximum number of jobs that can run simultaneously when using a matrix job strategy, use `jobs.<job_id>.strategy.max-parallel`
+ -  By default, GitHub Actions allows multiple jobs within the same workflow, multiple workflow runs within the same repository, and multiple workflow runs across a repository owner's account to run concurrently.
+This means that multiple workflow runs, jobs, or steps can run at the same time
+ -  You can use `jobs.<job_id>.concurrency` to ensure that only a single job or workflow using the same concurrency group will run at a time.
+A concurrency group can be any string or expression.
+Allowed expression contexts: `github`, `inputs`, `vars`, `needs`, `strategy`, and `matrix`.
+ -  To also cancel any currently running job or workflow in the same concurrency group, specify `cancel-in-progress: true`.
+To conditionally cancel currently running jobs or workflows in the same concurrency group, you can specify `cancel-in-progress` as an expression with any of the allowed expression contexts.
+ -  The concurrency group name is case insensitive
  -